dementive/Godot-SFT/README.md

 Godot-SFT is a extremely simple testing library for Godot 4 GDExtension C++ that allows you to easily test your extension code with C++ macros.

 After a lot of searching I couldn't find a single testing framework for C++ that wasn't either a massive pain to get working with gdextension or just way too complicated for no good reason.
-So here is my stupid simple testing "library" that does everytihng I will ever need it to do.
+So here is my stupid simple testing "library" that does everything I will ever need it to do.

 ## Example Usage